Merovex/pandoc-book/README.md

 ## Installing / Getting Started

 To use this template, clone the repository locally.
 Copy the contents of the `my-book/` directory as the new book you want to write (changing the name as appropriate).
 Then create a git repository of the new book.

+You will need to install [Pandoc](https://pandoc.org/), and be familiar with [Markdown](https://daringfireball.net/projects/markdown/).

 Commands you can execute: